EHRI/docs/docs/administration/institution-data.rst

 The dataset name is also arbitrary but can be changed later, as can the type.
 Notes can be used to detail the source of the files for future reference.

+The dataset type sets where the input files come from:

+Uploads
+    The files will be uploaded by the user from their local computer

+OAI-PMH
+    The files will be harvested from an `OAI-PMH <https://www.openarchives.org/pmh/>`__ endpoint

+ResourceSync
+    The files will be downloaded via an `OAI ResourceSync <http://www.openarchives.org/rs/toc>`__ capability list URL

 Once a new dataset has been created the dataset UI is shown.